anaef/nginx-lws/doc/Monitor.md

 For the `profiler` key, valid transitions are from the disabled state to one of the enabled states and vice versa; transitions from one enabled state to another are invalid.

+Clearing the profiled functions also clears the `out_of_memory` flag.

 ### Response Status